mikegeyser/self/content/articles/2019/05/2019-05-20-Reducer-size.md

 In fact, that it's probably quite far along the downward slope of the technology [hype cycle](https://en.wikipedia.org/wiki/Hype_cycle).
 As far as state management for your average website goes, it's total overkill, as it introduces a lot of additional complexity for little concrete benefit.
 The learning curve is extremely steep, and you quickly feel like you're writing a lot of boiler-plate code to accomplish something trivial.
 Even its creator, Dan Ambramov, [cautions one against ](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) blindly smashing redux into everything.
 In spite of these reasons, I have fallen in love with Redux.
 I am enamoured with the concept of 'Flux' architecture, as well as the lightweight implementation of the framework itself.

 You have to understand that I come from a background of building scalable, transactional web applications, where performance and robustness are the highest priorities.
 These systems invariably led away from 'conventional' architectural models into 'event-based', functional (perhaps more _function-ish_) and distributed system models (queue-based / streaming / event sourced / whatever).
 A lot of the concepts that Redux is reliant on I feel come directly from this event-based world, or at the very least, I feel that a lot of the metaphors fit neatly into my mental model of how such systems work.
-Redux gives my the architectural constructs that I feel I need to turn the front end into just another node in a larger distributed, event-based system.
-It allows you to solve interesting problems, in interesting ways.
+Redux gives me the architectural constructs that I feel I need to turn the front end into just another node in a larger distributed, event-based system.
+It allows one to solve interesting problems, in interesting ways.

 Excitement aside, this is not simply a love letter to Redux.
 There are many significant challenges to working with Redux, particularly if you approach it naively.
 It still has an incredibly steep learning curve, and a number of 'easy to stumble into' problems.
 Needless to say, I have stumbled into some of these problems, and I'd like to share some of my learnings.